aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/read-numbers-spreadsheet-developed-by-apple-inc-using-aspose-cells/_index.md

 ## **Possible Usage Scenarios**

 Numbers is a spreadsheet application developed by Apple Inc. Aspose.Cells can read Numbers spreadsheets, but it does not support writing to them.
-It can read Numbers spreadsheets' Data, Style, and Formulas.
+It can read the data, style, and formulas of Numbers spreadsheets.

 ## **Read Numbers Spreadsheet Developed by Apple Inc. using Aspose.Cells for JavaScript via C++**

 The following sample code loads the [Sample Numbers Spreadsheet](sampleNumbersByAppleInc.numbers) and converts it to [Output PDF Format](outputNumbersByAppleInc.pdf).
-You will have to use the [**LoadOptions**](https://reference.aspose.com/cells/javascript-cpp/loadoptions) class and specify [**LoadFormat.Numbers**](https://reference.aspose.com/cells/javascript-cpp/loadformat) as a parameter in its constructor to load it successfully.
-Please download both of them from the given links.
+You need to use the [**LoadOptions**](https://reference.aspose.com/cells/javascript-cpp/loadoptions) class and specify [**LoadFormat.Numbers**](https://reference.aspose.com/cells/javascript-cpp/loadformat) as a parameter in its constructor to load it successfully.
+Please download both files from the given links.
 You can try the code with any Numbers spreadsheet.
-Please also read the comments of the code for more help.
+Please also read the code comments for more help.

 ## **Sample Code**